mateuszstopyra/Morswiny-Events-App/README.md

   </p>

-Project: Terminal App to register & manage cultural events in Tricity
+Project: Console App to register & manage cultural events in Tricity

-The terminal application was the 1st part of the Project requirements and all code is set up for the user-terminal integration.
+The console application was the 1st part of the Project requirements and all code is set up for the user-terminal integration.

 ver.
 Morswiny-1.0-SNAPSHOT